 Building with Design For Place?

-If you decide to build, adapt or use Design For Place for your project we would love to hear from you.
+If you decide to build, adapt or use Design For Place for your project we would like to hear from you.
 We are keen to collect your stories, pictures and videos to share on the site—and hope to provide options to interact with other users building with Design For Place soon.

 The plans may need modifications to comply with local government requirements.
 They represent one option for achieving a 7 star NatHERS rating and other designs or materials may give similar or better performance.